ZiweiWang19563/proposal/proposal.md

 ## What will (likely) be the title of your project?

-Game: Blackjack
+Risk parity

 ## In just a sentence or two, summarize your project.
 (E.g., "A website that lets you buy and sell stocks.")

-A program let users play Blackjack against computers.
+A program let users get optimal weight of each asset in a portfolio, based on risk parity strategy.

 ## In a paragraph or more, detail your project.
 What will your software do?
 What features will it have?
 How will it be executed?

-Apart from the game itself, the program also records the user's win rate.
+Get the standard deviation, returns for each assets, then calculate the covariance among them.
+By making each asset's risk contribution to the portfolio the same to get the optimal weight for each asset.

 ## If planning to combine 1051's final project with another course's final project, with which other course?
 And which aspect(s) of your proposed project would relate to 1051, and which aspect(s) would relate to the other course?